 There are significant drivers for Universal Design to become integral to the practice of architecture in Ireland.
 These include the diversity of ability and disability in the population generally, an increasingly ageing population, and the growing prevalence of health conditions such as diabetes and obesity.
 They also include the government commitment to promoting universal design in practice, supported by the dedicated statutory Centre for Excellence in Universal Design (the CEUD) which continues to support research, education and standards.
-Alongside this, the registration and support body for Architects in Ireland, the RIAI, has an established track record of investing in Universal Design CPD and of providing supports for members through the Universal Design Task Force.
+Alongside this, the registration and support body for Architects in Ireland, the RIAI, has an established track record of investing in Universal Design Task Force.
 Collaboration between the Centre and the RIAI has led notably to the Universal Design Award as part the annual RIAI Irish Architecture Awards.
 Collaboration between the RIAI, CEUD and other bodies from both Ireland and abroad has given a platform to further the thinking and awareness of Universal Design, and has included access to learning with diverse experts with extensive knowledge resources in Universal Design, design and ergonomics.